Eligibility Requirements: To apply for the position of firefighter, you must:

 THE APPLICATION AND SELECTION PROCESS

-The application process to become a firefighter candidate includes the following steps: Entrance Examination, Ability Test, Formal Interview, Background Check and Screening, Conditional Job Offer, Drug Testing, Employment Suitability Evaluation and Physical.
+The application process to become a firefighter candidate includes the following steps: CPAT (Orientation, Practice, Final Test) Entrance Examination, Formal Interview, Background Check and Screening, Conditional Job Offer, Drug Testing, Employment Suitability Evaluation and Physical.

 Out of town applicants - PLEASE READ!!!